ben-arnao/AiderWrapper/README.md

 - Output from previous requests remains visible so the full conversation can be reviewed.
 - An **API usage** button displays recent spending and remaining credits using the OpenAI billing API.

+## Development Best Practices

+- Add tests for functionality changes to verify new behavior.
+- Break up and modularize code where possible to reduce merge conflicts.

 ## Author
 Ben Arnao